P.S. 73, South Bronx

 Greatest Needs

-Healthy Living: students have less than 3.5 hours of gym class per month
+Fitness and Nutrition: students have less than 3.5 hours of gym class per month

 Music: CFK would like to serve a larger population of the school